Skip to content

 Or maybe you’re wondering what on Earth any of that actually means?

-Jargon, buzzwords, slang – whatever you want to call it – it’s everywhere and it often makes readers sigh with despair at having to work out exactly what an article is trying to say.
+Jargon, buzzwords, slang – whatever you want to call it – it’s everywhere!
+And, it makes readers sigh with despair at having to work out exactly what an article is trying to say.

-In tech PR, the problem grows as every new product, service or development is given a snazzy name or acronym to make it stand out.
-But it can sometimes feel like the gap between language used in the tech world and language used in the real world is growing every day.
+In tech PR, the problem grows as every new product, service or development is given a snazzy name or acronym.
+But, it sometimes feels like the gap between the language used in the tech world and the language used in the real world is growing every day.

 Here’s what we can do about it.

-In a previous blog, I wrote about how the web has changed reading behaviour, and in many ways, the same rules apply with PR, namely:
+In a previous blog, I wrote about how the web has changed reading behaviour, and in many ways, the same rules apply to PR, namely:

 • Like the majority of web users, journalists will scan content first rather than read everything.